nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :type $path: string
         :param $path: The path of the item.
         :returns: The meta data of the item.

+    .. php:method:: getParentPath($path)

+        Gets the parent path from the specified item path.

+        :param $path:
+        :returns: The parent path.

     .. php:method:: getFolderMeta($path)